-With uncertainty about the economy, and shortage of liquidity with developers, many projects would now be delayed due to Covid-19.
+With uncertainty about the economy and shortage of liquidity with developers, many projects would now be delayed due to Covid-19.
 The

-Union Ministry of Housing and Urban Affairs have issued an advisory to states and Union Territories to declare Covid-19 situation as a force majeure under RERA.
+Union Ministry of Housing and Urban Affairs has issued an advisory to states and Union Territories to declare the Covid-19 situation as a force majeure under RERA.
+Any adverse situation or further lockdown due to COVID-19 may lead to a slow down in the real estate sector in the short term.